roy-eugene049/100-days-of-code/log.md

 ### Day 5: October 30, 2021
 ##### (learned about lifecycle methods for both class and functional components)

-**Today's Progress**: Learnt about the lifecycle component methods that can be used in class components and class components.
+**Today's Progress**: Learnt about the lifecycle component methods that can be used in class components and functional components.

 **Thoughts**: Through lifecycle methods, we can then control what happens when each tiny section of our UI renders, updates, thinks about re-rendering, and then disappears entirely.
 **Link(s) to work**: [useEffect Counter](https://stackblitz.com/edit/react-hooks-useeffect-counter-example-vh5as3?file)